katriendg/aio-cert-manager/README.md

 This section initializes the cluster with AIO, an Intermediate CA chain, a trust `Bundle` managed by *trust-manager* and a sample Mosquitto client Pod in the `workload` namespace.
 Please see the section [Testing with in-cluster Mosquitto client tools to validate trust chains](#testing-with-in-cluster-mosquitto-client-tools-to-validate-trust-chains) and play with the options.

 The next phase would be to rollover the Intermediate CA and ensuring the server certificates are reissued.
-This is under the assumption that the Root CA is valid for a much longer time than the Intermediate CA (in our sample Root CA is one year, Intermediate is 3 months).
-Because the Root CA is still valid, the ConfigMap with trust bundle used by the clients does not need updating.
-Also any client Pods will not need to pick up any new ConfigMap updates so no restarts are needed.
+This is under the assumption that the Root CA is valid for a much longer time than the Intermediate CA. Because the Root CA is still valid, the ConfigMap with trust bundle used by the clients does not need updating.
+Also any client Pods will not need to pick up any new ConfigMap updates so no Pod restarts are needed.

 ```bash